|

 4) LOCAL CANDIDATES ONLY

-that you are physically accessible.
-Either that’s how they feel comfortable
+to make sure that you are physically accessible.
+Either that’s how they

-or, perhaps, there are assignments that need to be delivered to you in
+feel comfortable or, perhaps, there are assignments that need to be delivered

-person.
-In this category, you will more than likely be under an employee
+to you in person.
+In this category, you will more than likely be under

-status, rather than an independent contractor, which is common within the
+an employee status, rather than an independent contractor, which is common

-other categories.
-You might have to pick up your work assignments every
+within the other categories.
+You might have to pick up your work assignments

-day or week, and then deliver completed work to them personally at a determined
+every day or week, and then deliver completed work to them personally at

-and you are able to avoid the scams, the next step is to actually locate
+that exist, and you are able to avoid the scams, the next step is to actually

-an actual job.
+locate an actual job.
 For most people, this is the hardest part.
-There are several
+There

-good sources to use when you look for home-based employment.
-They include:
+are several good sources to use when you look for home-based employment.

 1) Job boards